gilescope/atoi_radix10/README.md

 | u128 | 96                | 25                    |
 | i128 | 360               | 25                    |

+(worst doesn't include leading + and leading 000s as these aren't typical)

 How this works
 ==============
 This is called SWAR: Simd within a register.